kaseyknudsen/react_jazz_improv/README.md

 ## Tech

-This project was designed using React, Bootstrap, CSS and Logic Pro.
+This project was designed using React, Reactstrap, CSS and Logic Pro.
+It was deployed using Vercel.